Maritime expertise,

 Maritime consultancy from people who have actually been at sea.

-Lex Dux LLP was founded by a Master Mariner and a Marine Chief Engineer — combined decades commanding ocean-going vessels, overseeing marine engineering, ensuring regulatory compliance, and managing maritime commercial operations.
+Lex Dux LLP was founded by a Master Mariner and a Marine Chief Engineer with combined decades commanding ocean-going vessels, overseeing marine engineering, ensuring regulatory compliance, and managing maritime commercial operations.
 We bring that operational fluency to consulting work for shipowners, operators, P&I clubs, and chartering firms.

 The firm operates from Delhi NCR and serves clients across India and the Asia-Pacific maritime region.
 We are deliberately boutique — we accept engagements where our specific expertise produces measurably better outcomes than generic consultancy would.